 C. Docs, Sheets, and Slides: Click ‘Share’ in the upper corner.

 D. Forms: Click ‘More options’ –> ‘Add collaborators’.

 5. Enter your Groups address (ex: email@example.com) where prompted and confirm your sharing permissions.

 Reap the collaboration benefits of Google Forms:

-Google Forms is one of the best free tools in your G Suite.
+Google Forms is one of the best free tools in your Google Workspace.
 It is also a great tool to improve communication and collaboration within your team.

 You can use Google Forms to create team building quizzes or surveys, tailored job applications, team RSVP forms, order forms, time off requests, and more.